beginning of content

 What is the flu?

-Influenza (the flu) is a viral infection affecting your nose, throat and sometimes your lungs.
+Influenza (the flu) is a very contagious viral infection.
+It’s a respiratory illness that can affect your nose, throat and sometimes your lungs.

 What are the symptoms of the flu?